-As of May 2, 1998 Revised as of May 2, 2001 Revised as of November 1, 2004 Revised as of February 3, 2008 Revised as of May 2, 2011 Revised as of May 2, 2014
+As of May 2, 1998

+Revised as of May 2, 2001

+Revised as of November 1, 2004

+Revised as of February 3, 2008

+Revised as of May 2, 2011

+Revised as of May 2, 2014

+Revised as of May 2, 2017

-This Sideletter is entered into by and among the Writers Guild of America, West, Inc., on behalf of itself and its affiliate, Writers Guild of America, East, Inc. ("WGA"), the Directors Guild of America, Inc. and the Screen Actors Guild - American Federation of Television and Radio Artists, Inc. (collectively "Guilds"), on the one hand, and the American Broadcasting Companies, Inc., an indirect wholly-owned subsidiary of ABC, Inc.; CBS Broadcasting Inc.; the National Broadcasting Company, Inc.; NBC Studios, Inc.; and the Alliance of Motion Picture and Television Producers ("AMPTP"), on behalf of the entities it represented in the negotiation of the 2014 Writers Guild of America, Inc. ("DGA") Basic Agreement of 2011, the DGA Freelance Live and Tape Television Agreement of 2011, the 2011 Screen Actors Guild ("SAG") Codified Basic Agreement of 2011, the 2011 Screen Actors Guild Television Agreement, [together with the 2014 WGA Theatrical and Television Basic Agreement (Networks) and all predecessor agreements listed in Exhibit A hereto to which such named parties were (are) signatory, (collectively referred to as "Basic Agreements")], on the other hand.
+This Sideletter is entered into by and among the Writers Guild of America, West, Inc., on behalf of itself and its affiliate, Writers Guild of America, East, Inc. ("WGA"), the Directors Guild of America, Inc. and the Screen Actors Guild - American Federation of Television and Radio Artists, Inc. (collectively "Guilds"), on the one hand, and the American Broadcasting Companies, Inc., an indirect wholly-owned subsidiary of ABC, Inc.; CBS Broadcasting Inc.; the National Broadcasting Company, Inc.; NBC Studios, Inc.; and the Alliance of Motion Picture and Television Producers ("AMPTP"), on behalf of the entities it represented in the negotiation of the 2017 Writers Guild of America Theatrical and Television Basic Agreement, the Directors Guild of America, Inc. ("DGA") Basic Agreement of 2017, the DGA Freelance Live and Tape Television Agreement of 2017, the Producer-Screen Actors Guild-American Federation of Television and Radio Artists ("SAG-AFTRA") Codified Basic Agreement of 2017, the 2017 Screen Actors Guild-American Federation of Television and Radio Artists Television Agreement, [together with the 2017 WGA Theatrical and Television Basic Agreement (Networks) and all predecessor agreements listed in Exhibit A hereto to which such named parties were (are) signatory, (collectively referred to as "Basic Agreements")], on the other hand.